Technical “How-To’s”

 Deploying the observIQ Agent as a Kubernetes Event Collector

-In my first post in the series, I walked through how to create a Kubernetes Template and enable container log collection.
+In my first post in the series, I explored how to create a Kubernetes Template and enable container log collection.
 With observIQ, you can easily enable or disable logging options from your template, even after you’ve deployed agents to your cluster.
-In this example, we’ll enable event collection in our existing template, re-apply the observ-agent.yaml, and add an observIQ Event Collector to our existing deployment.
-This will leave us with both 1) an observIQ agent daemonset that will gather the application’s logs and 2) a single Event Collector deployment that will gather the Kubernetes Events, running side by side.
+In this example, we’ll allow event collection in our existing template, re-apply the observ-agent.yaml, and add an observIQ Event Collector to our existing deployment.
+This will leave us with 1) an observIQ agent daemonset that will gather the application’s logs and 2) a single Event Collector deployment that will gather the Kubernetes Events, running side by side.

 Update your Kubernetes Template in observIQ